U-boat Crew Casualties

 U-762, 8 Oct 1943

-A British B-24 Liberator aircraft (Sqdn 120, pilot Bryan W. Turnbull) attacked the boat and drove her under.
-A destroyer joined the attack but the boat escaped although 2 men were wounded and a diesel engine was damaged.
+A British B-24 Liberator (Sqdn 120, pilot Bryan W. Turnbull) attacked the boat and drove her under.
+A destroyer joined the attack but the boat escaped, although two men were wounded and one of the diesel engines was damaged.

 U-631, 8 Oct 1943

-The commander broke his hand in an accident during patrol.
+The commander broke his hand in an accident while on patrol.

 U-584, 10 Oct 1943

-One man was lost in the North Atlantic.
-(Thus only 52 men were onboard when the boat was sunk 3 weeks later, instead of 53 like in most sources)
+One man was lost overboard in the mid Atlantic south of Iceland.
+(Thus only 52 men were aboard when the boat was sunk 3 weeks later, rather than 53 as given in most sources).

 U-967, 12 Oct 1943

-The boat lost a man overboard on 12 October in the North Atlantic.
+The boat lost a man overboard in the North Atlantic on 12 October.
 [Mechnikergfreiter Hans Brackert]

 U-488, 15 Oct 1943